Houston Rockets: 1995–2002: Post-championship and rebuilding

 During the off-season, the Rockets went for a change of visual identity, making navy blue and silver the new primary colors while adopting a new cartoon-inspired logo and pinstriped jerseys.
-The Rockets won 48 games in the 1995–96 season, in which Olajuwon became the NBA's all-time leader in blocked shots.
+They started the season by winning the annual McDonald's Championship in October, with Drexler being named the tournament's MVP.
+In the NBA, the Rockets won 48 games in the 1995–96 season, in which Olajuwon became the NBA's all-time leader in blocked shots.
 The playoffs had the Rockets beating the Lakers before a sweep by the SuperSonics.

 Before the start of the succeeding season, the Rockets sent four players to Phoenix in exchange for Charles Barkley.
 The resulting "Big Three" of Olajuwon, Drexler, and Barkley had a strong debut season with a 57–25 record, going all the way to the Western Conference finals before losing to the Utah Jazz 4–2 on a dramatic last-second shot by John Stockton.
-The following season was marked by injuries, and Houston finished 41–41 and the 8th seed, leading to another elimination by the top-seeded Jazz.
+The following season was marked by injuries, and Houston finished 41–41 and the eighth seed, leading to another elimination by the top-seeded Jazz.

 Drexler retired after the season, and the Rockets traded to bring in Scottie Pippen to take his place.
 In the lockout-shortened 1998–99 season, the Rockets lost to the Lakers in the first round of the playoffs.
 After the 1999 draft, the Rockets traded for the second overall pick Steve Francis from the Vancouver Grizzlies, in exchange for four players and a first-round draft pick.
 However, after Houston traded a discontented Pippen to Portland, and Barkley suffered a career-ending injury, the rebuilt Rockets went 34–48 and missed the playoffs, for only the second time in 15 years.
 Francis was named Co-Rookie of the Year.

 In the 2000–01 season, the Rockets worked their way to a 45–37 record.
 However, in a competitive Western Conference where seven teams won 50 games, this left the Rockets two games out of the playoffs.
 In the following off-season, a 38-year-old Olajuwon requested a trade, and, despite stating their desire to keep him, the Rockets reached a sign-and-trade agreement, sending him to the Toronto Raptors.
 The ensuing 2001–02 season—the first without Hakeem in two decades—was unremarkable, and the Rockets finished with only 28 wins led by first time All-Star Francis.